mikamautnerrohde/researchproject/Research Project Manual.md

 Role| Requirements| Responsibilities
 ----- | ----- | ---------
-Daily supervisor|<ul><li>Must be PhD candidate or a more senior researcher. <li>Must be active in research group that hosts the internship.</ul> | <ul><li>Assists in creating realistic project planning, corresponding to workload. <li>Contact person for student questions. <li>Helps with learningtechniques
+Daily supervisor|<ul><li>Must be PhD candidate or a more senior researcher. <li>Must be active in research group that hosts the internship.</ul> | <ul><li>Assists in creating realistic project planning, corresponding to workload. <li>Contact person for student questions. <li>Helps with learning techniques, understanding relevant concepts.<li>Provides feedback on overall performance and promotes scientific attitude

-•

-Provides feedback on overall

-performance and p

-romotes

-scientific attitude

-•

 Joins